jamiehenzy/Genome_analysis_Explore/3_Variants_tutorial.md

 + Saved session with hash-comments indicating each step performed
 + Session should show commands and output, with any extraneous output cleaned up
 + Text file with answers to in-class exercises (no need to show commands and output)
-+ For question 3 (in-class) indicate two other p-values you tried and how many SNPs each value produced
++ For question 3 indicate two other p-values you tried and how many SNPs each value produced